 “I think I have seen today one of the most extraordinary sights that anyone has ever seen,” British Captain A.D.
 Chater later wrote to his mother.
 “We were just going to fire on them when we saw they had no rifles, so one of our men went to meet them and in about two minutes the ground between the two lines of trenches was swarming with men and officers of both sides, shaking hands and wishing each other a happy Christmas.”

 The men exchanged presents of cigarettes and rations and sang carols and songs.
 “First the Germans would sing one of their carols and then we would sing one of ours,” recalled another British soldier named Stephen Lovell.
 “When we started up “O Come, All Ye Faithful,” the Germans immediately joined in singing the same hymn to the Latin words Adeste Fideles.
 And I thought, well, this is a most extraordinary thing — two nations singing the same carol in the middle of a war.”
 There was even a documented case of soldiers from opposing sides playing a good-natured game of soccer.

-Captain Chater quickly realized his adversaries held the same concerns and thoughts as he comrades.
+Captain Chater quickly realized his adversaries held the same concerns and thoughts as his comrades.
 “From what I gathered most of them would be glad to get home again as we should,” he wrote.
 “We exchanged cigarettes and autographs, and some more people took photos.”

 On the German side, sentiments were similar.
 “What I had still believed to be madness several hours ago I could see now with my own eyes,” recounted German soldier Josef Wenzl.
 “One Englishman, who was joined soon by another, came towards us until he was more than halfway towards our trenches — by which point some of our people had already approached them.
 And so Bavarians and English, until then the greatest of enemies, shook hands, talked and exchanged items.”